idanarye/vim-merginal/README.md

            branch.
 If there are merge conflicts, the merge conflicts buffer will open in place of the branch list buffer.

+And more - run `:help merginal-branch-list` for more commands.

 MERGE CONFLICTS
 ===============